mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 The company is governed partly by an organization of its users and its developers, and partly by its initial investors, until the co-op has paid them back for their investments.
 All major decisions in the company are thus decided through a [weighted voting](https://en.wikipedia.org/wiki/Weighted_voting) system, where each member gets a vote proportional to how much money they have spent or earned from the company: The voting weight of a user is proportional to the money they have spent[^1] on the software in the past, the voting weight of a developer is proportional to the rewards that they have received in the past, and the initial investors' weights are each proportional to how much money the co-op currently owes them.

-[^1]: If the user "pays" for using the software by watching ads while using it, rather than by paying for it directly via a subscription, their voting weight should still be the same as if they had just paid directly.
+[^1]: If the user "pays" for using the software by watching ads while using it, rather than by paying for it directly via a subscription, their voting weight should still be the same as if they had paid directly.

 All investments will have their returns capped at a maximal value, and will only give the investors a vote in the co-op if the investments are made within an initial startup period, decided at the outset.
 Thus, if the co-op succeeds, it will eventually have paid back all its initial investments, and will from that point on be governed purely by its users and its developers.